Frequently asked questions

 I'm looking for someone to produce my play.
 Will you read my script?

-Unfortunately, this is currently unlikely.
+Unfortunately, this is unlikely.
 I've made encouraging noises about this in the past and failed to live up to them.
 I don't want to over-promise and under-deliver.

 Hey, I'm from the National Theatre.
 We want to commission your play on the main stage.
 We'll give you a 10K advance, a month in the south of France, and your own A-list girlfriend.